anagha-google/dataplex/03-other-setup.md

 # About

-## 1. Variables to be declared in the primary project
+This module covers the data setup for the and includes steps to be executed in the primary project.

+## 1. Declare variables

+Declare variables in cloud shell, in the primary project's scope (in the author's case, its zeus-dataplex-p).

 ```
 #The base_prefix below, is any keyword that you can prefix to your resources for traceability and for uniqueness